Who's Behind Listverse?

 From studying the corpses of plague victims, researchers have determined that many of those who died from it were concurrently ill with the aforementioned diseases and more.
 They were killed by a terrible cocktail of contagions.

 One of the foremost accounts of the Black Death was issued to King Philip VI of France by the medical council of Paris.
 It claimed that the Black Death was caused by an unfortunate alignment of three planets in the heavens, which caused the spreading of a “great pestilence” in the air.
 People genuinely thought that the black, festering sores and internal bleeding wrought by the plague were brought on by bad air.
-One can imagine how such a society might have fared in the treatment of a profoundly infectious disease to which it had never been exposed.
+One can imagine how such a society might have fared in treating a profoundly infectious disease to which it had never been exposed.

 Between the iron grip of the Catholic Church on the scientific community, the loss of medical advancements made by prior civilizations such as the Romans and Greeks, and a general inclination toward superstition, medieval medicine was no match for the Black Death.